 As much as we love the outstanding attractions, characters and entertainment that the Disneyland Resort has to offer, we'll admit to having a secret crush on certain tempting treats.
 When hunger strikes, but we just need a snack or treat to tide us over, there are many great options.
-We’ve narrowed it down to what we think are the 10 best Disneyland snacks and where to find them in Disneyland, Disney California Adventure and even Downtown Disney.
-With the opening of Pixar Pier at Disney California Adventure and the Tropical Hideaway restaurant at Disneyland, we updated our Top 10 list to work in some new favorite mouth-watering must-have treats.
+Our favorites have that extra sprinkling of Disney magic.
+Everything just tastes better when shaped like Mickey or themed after a favorite character or ride.
+Am I right?
+We’ve narrowed it down to what we think are the very best Disneyland snacks and where to find them in Disneyland, Disney California Adventure and even Downtown Disney.
+With the opening of Pixar Pier at Disney California Adventure and the Tropical Hideaway restaurant at Disneyland, we've added to our list to work in some new favorite mouth-watering must-have treats.

 This list could easily grow twice as long, but these are the Disneyland snacks and treats that we find ourselves daydreaming about before a visit and end up going back for time and again.
 Is it snack time yet?